Referred to the NMC

 - Representing clients at fitness to practise hearings before the Fitness to Practise Committee

-- Representing clients in appeals to the High Court
+- Advising clients in relation to appeals to the High Court

 Our experience